4K ULTRA HD REVIEW / HDR SCREENSHOTS

 In the spring of 1991, Costner won the Academy Award for Best Director for his film “Dances with Wolves,” which also won Best Picture.
 “It’s a film about a white man who goes to live with American Indians (Lakotas) and learns their civilization first hand,” writes the late Chicago Sun-Times film critic Roger Ebert.
 “The movie is a simple story, magnificently told.
 It has the epic sweep and clarity of a Western by John Ford, and it abandons the contrivances of ordinary plotting to look, in detail, at the way strangers get to know one another.”
 Ebert gave the film 4 stars out of 4.

-Just over a decade later, Costner filmed another classic Western “Open Range,” with co-star Robert Duvall about free-grazing cattlemen vs. a wealthy ranger.
+Just over a decade later, Costner filmed another classic Western “Open Range,” with co-star Robert Duvall about free-grazing cattlemen vs. a wealthy rancher.
 “An imperfect but deeply involving and beautifully made Western, works primarily because it expresses the personal values of a cowboy named Boss (Duvall) and his employee of 10 years, Charley (Costner),” says Ebert in his 2003 review, and he gave it 3 ½ stars out of 4.

 San Pedro Valley, 1859